Investors / Financial Information

 1. decrease in cash and bank balances of S$2.7 million;

-3. decrease in trade, other receivables and prepayments of S$1.2 million.
+2. decrease in trade, other receivables and prepayments of S$0.7 million;

-This was partially offset by increase in right-of-use assets of S$2.4 million and increase in long-term security deposit of S$0.1 million.
+This was partially offset by increase in right-of-use assets of S$2.3 million.

 Total liabilities

-2. decrease in trade and other payables of S$0.8 million; and
+1. decrease in trade and other payables of S$1.0 million; and

 Cashflow

-The Group’s operating cashflow recorded a net inflow of S$7.8 million in FY25, compared to S$12.9 million in FY24.
-The decrease was mainly due to lower revenue generated as well as settlement of manpower-related accrued expenses in FY25.
+The Group's operational cashflow recorded a net inflow of S$1.5 million in HY26 compared to S$1.9 million in HY25.
+The decrease was mainly due to lower revenue generated in HY26.

-The Group’s financing cashflow recorded a net outflow of S$9.4 million in FY25, compared to S$10.5 million in FY24.
-The decrease was mainly due to lower dividend payment to shareholders of the Company in FY25.
+The Group’s financing cashflow recorded a net outflow of S$4.3 million in HY26 compared to S$4.8 million in HY25.
+The decrease was mainly due to the absence of dividend payment to shareholders of the Company in HY26.

 Commentary on current year prospects